Polydexter/SpanishSeasons/README.md

 Since necessary data at RSSSF page is stored as a single HTML block with pre-formatted text, I implemented another script ("parser.py") to extract and store the information by using tools from Selenium and Re libraries.

 The Flask-application contains routes with embedded SQL SELECT-queries.
-Since all the data is preprocessed and stored in the database, tha app itself is responsible only for the display of the results of the SELECT-queries.
+Since all the data is preprocessed and stored in the database, the app itself is responsible only for displaying results of the queries.
 This structure of the app assures quick performance.

 ### Technologies used